cioos-siooc/metadata-entry-form/README.md

 ### Deploying to Development Project

-To deploy updated Firebase functions to the "cioos-metadata-form-dev" development project, follow these steps:
+To deploy updated Firebase functions to the "cioos-metadata-form-dev-258dc" development project, follow these steps:

-1. **Ensure your local setup is linked to the correct Firebase project** by using the Firebase CLI to login and select the "cioos-metadata-form-dev" project.
+1. **Ensure your local setup is linked to the correct Firebase project** by using the Firebase CLI to login and select the "cioos-metadata-form-dev-258dc" project.

     ```bash
-    firebase use cioos-metadata-form-dev
+    firebase use cioos-metadata-form-dev-258dc
     ```

 2. **Make necessary changes to your Firebase functions.**